fallahn/xygine/tutorial/part_3/readme.md

 ### Resources

-In the last part to get the paddle rendering on the screen we added an `sf::Texture` member to the `GameState`, `m_paddleTexture` which is used to draw the paddle.
+In the last part, to get the paddle rendering on the screen, we added an `sf::Texture` member to the `GameState`, `m_paddleTexture` which is used to draw the paddle.
 As we'll be progressively be adding more textures from now on, it's time to do a small amount of refactoring. xygine has a `ResourceHandler` class which provides an interface for